Esylus/Coding-Standards/2_DocStandards.md

 *All projects should cover the below points in their documentation.*

 **Project Title**
-One Paragraph of project description goes here
+One Paragraph of project description goes here.

 **Getting Started**
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 **Prerequisites**
-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 ```
 Give examples